rodluger/showyourwork-template/README.md

 </p>
 <br>

 Your article is building!
 You can check out the status of the build by clicking on the **Actions** tab at the top.
 Refresh this page in a few minutes for information on how to get started.
+If run into trouble, check out the [documentation](https://showyourwork.readthedocs.io/) or feel free to raise an [issue](https://github.com/rodluger/showyourwork/issues)!